junyzhou10/ClusterLong_ShinyApp/README.md

 Run in R: shiny::runGitHub("ClusterLong_ShinyApp", "junyzhou10", ref = "main")

-Certain R-packages are required: shiny, dplyr, DT, shinydashboard, doMC, plotrix, ClusterLong.
+Certain R-packages are required: shiny, dplyr, DT, shinydashboard, doMC, plotrix, plotly, stats, shinyhelper, and ClusterLong.
 So make sure the packages have already been installed beforehand.

 (Notice that package ClusterLong is not from CRAN.
 For installation, please refer to https://github.com/junyzhou10/ClusterLong)

 ## Sample data
-We provide two sample datasets in the file, namely LongDat and LongDat2, to play with.
-In each dataset, there are 8 variables: obs for observational time, y_1,...,y_5 for 5 outcomes, id indicates the corresponding subject id, and label for true label.
-All data is stored in long format.
+We provide two sample datasets in the file to play with, namely LongDat and LongDat2.
+In each dataset, there are 8 variables: obs for observational time, y_1,...,y_5 for 5 outcomes, id indicates the corresponding subject id, and label for true labels.
+All data are in long format.